hjmschoonvelde/website/_pages/publications.md

 *Peer-Reviewed Articles*

 **Martijn Schoonvelde**, Gijs Schumacher & Bert Bakker.
 2018.
 "Friends With Text as Data Benefits: Assessing and Extending the Use of Automated Text Analysis in Political Science and Political Psychology."
 Forthcoming at *Journal of Social and Political Psychology*.
-[Pre-print](https://osf.io/vzykp/)
+[Pre-print](https://osf.io/vzykp/) / Replication materials coming soon

 Christopher Williams & **Martijn Schoonvelde**.
 2018.
 "It Takes Three: How Mass Media Coverage Conditions Public Responsiveness to Policy Outputs in the United States."
 Forthcoming at *Social Science Quarterly*.
 [Pre-print](https://osf.io/ymvfb) / [Replication Materials](http://christopherwilliamsphd.weebly.com/data.html)